Frenet Immersed Finite Element Spaces on Triangular Meshes: Reconstruction of Frenet-IFE Basis on Triangles

 This approach transforms the GC-IFE basis $\hat{{B}}(C)$ into an orthonormal basis $\hat{{B}}(C^{(1)})$ with respect to the $L^2$ inner product and the chosen quadrature rule.
 We denote this reconstructed basis by

-The resulting approximate mass matrix $M_{K, q}(\hat{{B}}(C^{(1)}))$ achieves an optimal condition number in theory.
-However, in practical finite-precision computations, this optimal conditioning may not be preserved, especially for GC-IFE bases constructed using higher-degree polynomials, as corroborated by the numerical examples in the next section.
+The resulting approximate mass matrix $\xz{M_{K,q}}(\hat{{B}}(C^{(1)}))$ achieves the optimal condition number in theory.
+In actual computation with finite precision, the conditioning could be affected slightly as we can see in next section.